uchicago-cs/cmsc23320/website/projects.rst

   provide this to you is through a virtual machine).
 Even if you don't plan on using the virtual machine for Projects 1 and 2, you may want to ensure (well ahead of Project 3) that you are able to install and use the virtual machine.

+  Please note that you will not be required to do all your coding inside the virtual machine in Project 3.
+  It will be possible for you to continue to develop your code on your own machine, and to use the virtual machine just to run the network simulator.
+In fact, you can run the VM in `headless mode <https://howto.cs.uchicago.edu/vm:headless>`_ so it basically operates as a Linux server that you can SSH into (and share files with) from your own computer.

 * `Using Git <git.html>`_: If you are unfamiliar with Git, read this first.
 * `Registering for the projects <registering.html>`_: Before you start working on each project, there are some steps you need to take to register for each project.